ma1uta/mxtoot/Readme.md

 where privkey.pem and fullchain.pem are private key and certificate with public key and all parent certificates.
 You can use certificates from [Lets Encrypt](https://letsencrypt.org/).

-I will add support of the pem-based certificates.

 ## Configuration